View a sampling of alumni careers in writing and related fields »

-Students are encouraged to develop their curiosities, and to discover their own ways of telling stories, all the while paying close attention to others’ voices.
-Our faculty also know that good writing changes lives.
-Today’s dramatically changing world requires writers to be deft, informed thinkers whose vision is broad and clear.
+Students are encouraged to develop their curiosities, and to discover their own ways of telling stories, all the while paying close attention to others' voices.
+Our faculty also know the power of art to change lives.
+Today's dramatically changing world requires writers to be deft, informed thinkers whose vision is broad and clear.

 In addition to taking creative writing courses each year, students actively explore a wide range of disciplines, bringing what they learn into active conversation with their creative work.

 - Nathalie Arnold, associate professor of fiction writing

 - Aracelis Girmay, assistant professor of poetry